Springlesss/discord-anti-ghost-ping/README.md

 made by Springles
 ---
+This is just a simple system to prevent ghost pings.
+I will make a more advanced version of this when we hit 15 stars on this repository.
+---
 ## How to install

 1. Make sure you have Node.js installed on your machine.
 You can download it from [nodejs.org](https://nodejs.org/).